rhine3/audiomoth-guide/guide.md

 * Practice using the crucial features of your GPS unit before you head out to the field, and bring extra batteries

-Access the map data on your phone via Gaia GPS:
+#### Access the map data on your phone via Gaia GPS

 * Download the Google My Map in KML format: click the three dots next to the map title > Export to KML/KMZ > click checkbox for "Export to a KML file"

-* Download "Gaia GPS" to your phone.
+* Download "Gaia GPS" to your phone and create an account.

 * Download the KML file on your phone, e.g., by emailing it to yourself.